 In 2013, the Pompeys Pillar Historical Association became the Friends of Pompeys Pillar.
 The name was changed to better reflect the role that the organization plays in supporting the national monument.

 The main roles that the organization plays, in partnership with the BLM, are recruiting and coordinating volunteers, raising funding for projects and providing educational and promotional support for Pompeys Pillar National Monument.
-In addition, the Friends of Pompeys Pillar assists and cooperates with the Bureau of Land Management in the development, planning, construction and maintenance of the site at the Pompeys Pillar National Monument.
+In addition, the Friends assists and cooperates with the BLM in the development, planning, construction and maintenance of the site.